Mark Worthington: Coaching career

 In February 2016, Worthington was appointed head coach of QBL women's side, the Cairns Dolphins.
 After two seasons with the Dolphins, Worthington spent the 2017–18 U.S. college season as an assistant coach with the Loyola Marymount Lions men's basketball team.
 In October 2019, Worthington was appointed head coach of SBL men's side, the South West Slammers, for the 2020 season.
 He coached them in the inaugural season of the NBL1 West in 2021.

 Personal life

 Worthington's father, Greg, is a basketball coach who has been involved with the South West Slammers.
 His brother, Trent, played for many years with the Slammers' SBL team.

-Worthington and his wife, Andrea, have two sons, Taz and Axel.
+Worthington and his ex-wife, Andrea, have two sons, Taz and Axel.

+In May 2023 he announced his engagement to AFLW player Dana Hooker.
+They married in December 2023 and announced in June 2024 they were pregnant with their first child together to be born in December 2024.

 In August 2012, it was announced that Worthington was considering a switch to play Australian rules football for the West Coast Eagles.
 His uncle, Kevin Worthington played for the Collingwood, Claremont and Perth football clubs in the 1970s and 1980s.